 where is the spot of the underlying asset, is the time to maturity, is the Normal Cumulative Distribution Function given in the usual way and and are given as

 An IML Module for calculating Black-Scholes Put/Call Prices

 Below, I have written an IML function module, that calculates the Black-Scholes put/call price given the necessary input.
 As a sidenote, remember that a function module is an IML module, that returns a value, whereas a subroutine module does not.

 proc iml; start BS(S, K, r, T, sigma, putcall); if upcase(putcall) not in ('C','P') then print ('Invalid Put/Call input'); /* Handle invalid Put/Call input */ d1 = (log(S/K) + (r + sigma##2/2)*T)/(sigma*sqrt(T)); /* Calculate d1 */ d2 = d1 - sigma * sqrt(T); /* Calculate d2 */ if upcase(putcall) = 'C' then price = S*cdf('normal', d1) - K*exp(-r*T)*cdf('normal', d2); /* Calculate BS Call Price */ else if upcase(putcall) = 'P' then price = K*exp(-r*T) * cdf('normal', -d2) - S*cdf('normal', -d1); /* Calculate BS Put Price */ return price; /* Return BS Price */ finish BS; quit;

-Now, a Black-Scholes call price can easily be calculated like this
+Now, we calculate a Black-Scholes call price as

 Call_Price = BS(100, 110, 0.05, 1, 0.2, 'C');